-There are a few key ways that pedestrians can increase their safety while walking on city roads.
+A few key ways pedestrians can increase their safety while walking on city roads.

 - Stay alert – pedestrians should always stay aware of their surroundings.
 Often, vehicle drivers forget to turn their headlights on or make sudden turns.
-Keeping a sharp eye on your surroundings can keep you safe from reckless motorists.
+Keeping a sharp eye on your surroundings can protect you from reckless motorists.

 - Stay visible – wearing bright clothing at night is important.
-It’s also important to make sure that drivers are easily able to see you before you enter a crosswalk or while walking along a road with fast-moving traffic.
+It’s also essential to ensure that drivers can easily see you before you enter a crosswalk or while walking along a road with fast-moving traffic.

-- Be predictable – walking in a way that drivers can predict is one of the best ways of avoiding a crash.
-If a driver knows which direction you are heading, they can more easily avoid you.
+- Be predictable – walking in a way drivers can predict is one of the best ways to avoid a crash.
+If a driver knows your direction, they can more easily avoid you.

 Watch YouTube Video by Vallejo Car Accident Lawyer Ed Smith – First Steps After a Crash

-If you are injured in a crash, you may be unsure of what to do.
+You may be unsure what to do if you are injured in a crash.
 Watch this video for helpful tips on what steps to take following an injury auto accident:

 More by Ed Smith, Vallejo Car Accident Lawyer